Skip to main content

 Biography

 Helmut Schift studied electrical engineering at the University of Karlsruhe, and performed his Ph.D. studies at the Institute of Microtechnology Mainz (IMM), Germany.
 He has specialized in micro-optics, high aspect ratio lithography and polymer replication (LiGA technology).
 After his graduation in 1994, he joined the Paul Scherrer Institute as research staff member, where he has subsequently built up and established a technology platform for nanoimprint lithography (NIL).
 As one of the pioneers, H. Schift developed enabling techniques for the patterning of functional surfaces with topological and chemical surface contrast, and used these processes in different research and application fields.
 Since 2001, he is Lecturer at the University of Applied Sciences and Arts (Fachhochschule) Nordwestschweiz for engineering students on “Micro- and Nanotechnology”.
 In 2002, he became head of the Polymer Nanotechnology Group (INKA-PSI).
-During a sabbatical in 2011, he was employed as a visiting professor (Velux grant) in the Optofluidics group in the Department of Micro- and Nanotechnology at the Danish Technical University (DTU).
+During a sabbatical in 2011, he was employed (Velux grant) in the Optofluidics group in the Department of Micro- and Nanotechnology at the Danish Technical University (DTU).
 H. Schift is a co-author of 140 scientific papers, including reviews and book chapters, and editor of the NaPa Library of Processes.
 He has supervised many scientific projects and participated in several PhD juries.
 In the European FP7 NaPANIL project (2008-2012), H. Schift was sub-project leader with over 1000 person months.
 He received the Swiss Technology Award (2005, Sonderpreis Ostschweizer Kantone) and Nanoimprint Pioneer Award (2016).
 In 2016 he was recognized by the AVS Journal of Vacuum Science and Technology as one of its Most Valuable Reviewers.
 Since 2019, H. Schift is Consultant on Research Integrity (30%) at PSI.
-For this purpose, he is currently pursuing studies of Applied Ethics at the University of Zürich.
+For this purpose, in 2021, he completed MAS studies of Applied Ethics at the University of Zürich.

 Institutional Responsibilities